Finance (FINC)

 FINC 561 Investments: Principles and Practice (1.5 credit)

-In this course students will review fundamental time-value-of-money valuation techniques as applied to security valuation.
-They will study Portfolio Theory and the Capital Asset Pricing model.
-They will also be introduced to the variety of financial products used in markets, and gain an understanding of securities trading on secondary markets.
-Case studies or a term project may be used to reinforce the central concepts.
+In this course students will learn fundamental time-value-of-money valuation techniques as applied to security valuation.
+They will study Modern Portfolio Theory, Capital Asset Pricing Model, and Efficient Markets Hypothesis, which are underlying principles of all investment decisions.
+They will also be introduced to various types of financial securities and gain an understanding as to how these securities trade in the marketplace.
+Two group projects (a case study and research article assignment) as well as weekly homework are used to reinforce the application of course concepts.

 FINC 571 Currency Fundamentals and Currency Hedging (1.5 credit)